Brian Moore (novelist): Death

 Brian Moore died at his Malibu home on 11 January 1999, aged 77, from pulmonary fibrosis.
 He had been working on a novel about the 19th-century French symbolist poet Arthur Rimbaud.
 His last published work, written just before his death, was an essay entitled "Going Home".
 It was a reflection inspired by a visit he made to the grave in Connemara of his family friend, the Irish nationalist Bulmer Hobson.
 The essay was commissioned by Granta and published in The New York Times on 7 February 1999.
 Despite Moore's often conflicted attitude to Ireland and his Irishness, his concluding reflection in the piece was "The past is buried until, in Connemara, the sight of Bulmer Hobson's grave brings back those faces, those scenes, those sounds and smells which now live only in my memory.
 And in that moment I know that when I die I would like to come home at last to be buried here in this quiet place among the grazing cows."

 Legacy

-The Creative Writers Network in Northern Ireland launched in 1996 the Brian Moore Short Story Awards, which were open to all authors of Irish descent.
-The judges included Glenn Patterson, Lionel Shriver, Carlo Gébler and Maeve Binchy.
+In 1996, the Creative Writers Network in Northern Ireland launched the Brian Moore Short Story Awards.
 The awards scheme continued until 2008 and is now defunct.

 Moore has been the subject of two biographies: Brian Moore: The Chameleon Novelist (1998) by Denis Sampson and Brian Moore: A Biography (2002) by Patricia Craig.
 Brian Moore and the Meaning of the Past (2007) by Patrick Hicks provides a critical retrospective of Moore's works.
 Information about the publishing of Moore's novel Judith Hearne, and the break-up of his marriage can be found in Diana Athill's memoir Stet (2000).